Tini79/cflow/docs/channel-manager/tutorials/channel-manager/tools/properties.md

 - **Address**: Maximum length of 255 symbols.
 - **Min Stay Type**: To control simplified Min Stay restrictions.
 Can be useful for situation when your system support only one of Min Stay Types _(Arrival or Through)_.
 If your system work only with Min Stay **Arrival** or only with Min Stay **Through** you can setup that setting into arrival or through mode, as result we will simplify ARI updates and allow provide min stay changes under min_stay key and automatically setup correct selection for Min Stay type at Channel mappings.
 Possible values: **arrival**, **through**. default: **arrival** `required`
 - **OTA Property**: This select form has two functions.
-If the property is being created for the first time, you can select **New Property** in the radio button.
+	- **New Property**: If the property is being created for the first time.
-If the property has already been created and you want to use the previous data, you can select **Map Property** in the radio button and select the property in the OTA Property select section.
+	- **Map Property**: If the property has already been created and you want to use the previous data.
 The property list will automatically appear.
 This is commonly used for Omni connections with PMS Cakra.

 :::info edit form input